classico-trad-ecletico/comparative-histories/chapter.md

 architectural education in much of continental Europe.
-The context of this discussion is thus mainly focused on how global architectural history appears from the perspective of the Americas, North to South, and to a lesser extent the Iberian peninsula and Belgium.
+The context of this discussion is thus mainly focused on how global architectural history appears from the perspective of the Americas, North to South, and to a lesser extent the Iberian Peninsula and Belgium.

 These regions, where architectural education has long been integrated into universities, have nurtured the ideal of a humanistic and generalist education for architects.
-Moreover, unlike much of continental Europe and the British isles where the scholar--architect is a relatively new development, architectural historians in the Americas and the Iberian peninsula often, if not mostly, come out of professional training.
+Moreover, unlike much of continental Europe and the British Isles where the scholar--architect is a relatively new development, architectural historians in the Americas and the Iberian Peninsula often, if not mostly, come out of professional training.
 Given their exposure to French, British, and North American textbooks, this geographic scope is logically self-contained.